The Otford Society is a non-profit making organisation whose members are the residents of Otford.

 It then went on to support and lead a great many other village projects.

-The Society also ran a number of successful social events, including the traditional Summer Garden Party, which we hope to revive in 2021.
+The Society also ran a number of successful social events, including the traditional Summer Garden Party, which was revived in 2021.

-The Management Committee of the Society meets monthly to discuss and plan projects.
+The Management Committee of the Society meets monthly to discuss and plan projects and events.

-Its members currently consist of the Society’s six Trustees as well as two non-trustee members.
+Its members currently consist of the Society’s six Trustees as well as four non-trustee members.

-They have recently been joined on the Committee by Patty Chatterjee and Jenny Kelly.
-Guests and project leads are also regularly invited to attend and contribute ideas.
+Also on the Committee are Patty Chatterjee (Events), Claire Croft (Digital Communications/Volunteers), Jenny Kelly (Family Projects) and Rebecca Rogers (Membership).
+Guests and project leads are regularly invited to attend and contribute ideas.

-We certainly hope that others will now feel able to join this start-out group so that we can draw on a wide pool of talent to carry forward new projects.
+We hope that others will feel able to join us so that we can draw on a wide pool of talent to carry forward new projects.
+We would especially welcome anyone keen to help organise our Otford Adventures for young families.